Unsupervised Local Discrimination for Medical Images: Experimental Results

 \subsection{Shape-guided Segmentation}

-\subsubsection{Implementation details}
+\subsubsection{Implementation Details}

-\textbf{Dataset:} about $11k$ color fundus from Kaggle DR \cite{cuadros2009eyepacs} are set as the training data, 10 OCTA vessel masks and 10 DSA vessel masks are utilized as the reference masks.
+\textbf{Datasets:} About $11k$ color fundus images from Kaggle DR \cite{cuadros2009eyepacs} are set as the training data; 10 OCTA vessel masks and 10 DSA vessel masks are utilized as the reference masks.
 The trained model is evaluated in the test data of CHASEDB \cite{fraz2012ensemble}, HRF \cite{budai2013robust}, RITE \cite{hu2013automated} and STARE \cite{hoover2000locating,hoover2003locating}.